MahatiC/ceph-single-osd-mon/README.md

 2) create_osd.sh

 It will create manager and monitor with 'mymgr' and 'mymon' names respectively.
-Run the script "remove_osd_mon_mgr.sh" to tear down the cluster.
+Run the below script to tear down the cluster.

+3) remove_osd_mon_mgr.sh